 Students in the Policy, Philosophy, & Economics stream enroll in two Trinity One seminar credits in their first year.

 TRN160Y: Public Policy and the Public Good

 What is public policy?
 Is there such a thing as the public good?
 This seminar course examines the notion of the “public” through investigating possible answers to a central political question: what is the purpose of government?
 Drawing on readings in philosophy and political theory, the course considers a variety of approaches to interpreting the nature of the public good and asks how policy makers should respond when competing goods (e.g., freedom and security) clash with each other.
 The course involves discussion of contemporary issues in public policy.

-Many Public Policy stream students also move on to major in International Relations, Philosophy, Political Science, Economics, and History.
+Policy, Philosophy, & Economics stream students may also be interested in majors in International Relations, Political Science, and History.